 - green onion

-HOW TO MAKE A BREAKFAST BOWL
+HOW TO MAKE THIS WHOLE30 BREAKFAST BOWL

+Set the zucchini aside, then make the avocado garlic sauce.
+Making the sauce couldn’t be simpler!
+Just add the sauce ingredients to a blender or food processor and pulse until the mixture is smooth and creamy.
 Note: as far as the garlic goes, I recommend starting with 1 garlic clove then taste the sauce and see if you think it needs a second garlic clove or not.

 OTHER WHOLE30 RECIPES